 The OPEN has always sought (sometimes of necessity) comfortable gaming locations.
-Moving from Elk Grove Village, IL in 2005 to Hoffman Estates, IL; to Oak Brook in 2010; to the present location in Chicago, IL in 2016.
+Moving from Elk Grove Village, IL in 2005 to Hoffman Estates, IL; to Oak Brook in 2010; to the most recent location in Chicago, IL in 2016.

-The OPEN was originally named the ASL OPEN in Chicago since there was also a Texas tournament that was also named the ASL OPEN.
+The OPEN was originally named The ASL Open in Chicago since there was also a Texas tournament also named the ASL OPEN.
 When the Texas tournament stopped after 1994, Louie asked and the Texas organizers did not object to assumption of the name ASL OPEN.

-Today the OPEN is six rounds of the highest caliber ASL tournament play.
-Less experienced players are paired against each other and as they keep winning they are paired against similarly successful players making their road to success always matched against an equally successful competitor.
-In my 17 years as TD, I have yet to have a complaint from a player new to the tournament scene.
-The universal comment is they had a blast, learned a lot and will attend again.
+In my 22 years as TD, I have yet to have a complaint from a player new to the tournament scene.
+The universal comment is always that they had a blast, learned a lot and will attend again.